The Structure of Matter: The Basic Particle Model

 Consequence: No motion with the speed of light c is possible.
 This would be a violation of special relativity.

-These conflicts were not resolved during the past 80 years but they were related to quantum mechanics which by the current common sense cannot be understood by imagination.
-This position was excepted by most members of the physical community.
-But, in contrast to this common sense, the matter can in fact be understood by imagination if few assumptions are made which are very natural:
+These conflicts have not be resolved during the last 100 years, but they have been attributed to quantum mechanics, which, however, cannot be understood by imagination.
+This viewpoint has been accepted by most members of the physical community.
+However, contrary to this point of view, matter can in fact be understood with imagination if one makes a few assumptions that are very natural:

 • We have to assume that the electron is built by 2 constituents